HardMax71/Integr8sCode/README.md

 - **CI/CD**: Implement pipelines with tools like GitHub Actions.
 - **Infrastructure as Code**: Manage resources with Terraform or Helm charts.
 - **Configuration Management**: Use environment variables for settings.

-## Future Plans

-- **More Languages**: Expand to support languages beyond Python.
-- **Enhanced Editor**: Add features like syntax highlighting and auto-completion.
-- **Collaboration**: Allow users to share and collaborate on scripts.
-- **Persistent Storage**: Provide options to read/write files within the execution environment.